 The Morrill Scholars Program Learning Community (MSPLC) prepares Scholars to become diversity leaders and advocates through scholarship and active engagement with social justice work on local and national levels.

-Teams and Committees
+Organizations and Committees

-The Morrill Scholars Early Arrival Program (MSEAP) helps incoming Morrill Scholars who are not from Columbus get acclimated with Ohio State’s campus and the city of Columbus as well as providing the opportunity to meet other Scholars before the rest of the first-year students come to campus.
+The Morrill Scholars Early Arrival Program (MSEAP) helps incoming Morrill Scholars who are not from Columbus get acclimated with Ohio State’s campus and the city of Columbus as well as providing the opportunity to meet other ODI Scholars before the rest of the first-year students come to campus.

 Each semester, ODI staff teach MSP-specific sections of leadership courses offered through the College of Education and Human Ecology that are designed to help Morrill Scholars explore various social issues in a supportive environment with other Morrill Scholars to facilitate dialogue and build relationships.